-- The District, tribes and members of the IPAC shall identify their representatives to the TIPP. - 2) The prior year TIPP shall provide an orientation to any new members of the TIPP including a review of the current IPP, NM Public Education Department and Indian Education Division Strategic Plan(s), District Strategic Plan, school site Education Plan for Student Success (EPSS) or Data, Accountability, Sustainability, High Achievement, Data, Accountability, Sustainability and High Achievement (DASH) plan(s), from the previous school year. - 3) The prior year TIPP shall provide a review of the IPP Data Set to the TIPP which was used to monitor student performance relative to prior year goals and how they reflect the current school year: - 4) Using current data, the TIPP will assess the extent to which Indian students participate on an equal basis with non-Indian children served by the District and be prepared to share their input at the next TIPP meeting.
-The TIPP will accomplish this through meetings and other information sharing methods as they determine appropriate. - 5) The District Administrator/designee will, as soon as reasonably possible after such Information becomes available, but not later than one week in advance of any meeting, mail to Indian parents and Tribal officials a copy of the following documents: - a) Impact Aid FY annual application; - Plans for education programs the District intends to initiate or eliminate; - c) Budget Process and Committee dates released to Tribal agencies. - 6) The location, date and time of meetings, Public Hearings, or as described above shall be posted in the same manner as a legally posted Board meeting. - Minutes from the TIPP meetings will be available upon written request from the Office of Indian Education in the Grants Cibola County School District
+1) The District, tribes and members of the IPAC shall identify their representatives to the TIPP.

+2) The prior year TIPP shall provide an orientation to any new members of the TIPP including a review of the current IPP, NM Public Education Department and Indian Education Division Strategic Plan(s), District Strategic Plan, school site Education Plan for Student Success (EPSS) or Data, Accountability, Sustainability, High Achievement, Data, Accountability, Sustainability and High Achievement (DASH) plan(s), from the previous school year.

+3) The prior year TIPP shall provide a review of the IPP Data Set to the TIPP which was used to monitor student performance relative to prior year goals and how they reflect the current school year.

+4) Using current data, the TIPP will assess the extent to which Native American students participate on an equal basis with non-Native students served by the District and be prepared to share their input at the next TIPP meeting.
+The TIPP will accomplish this through meetings and other information sharing methods as they determine appropriate.

+5) The District Administrator/designee will, as soon as reasonably possible after such information becomes available, but not later than one week in advance of any meeting, mail to Native American parents and Tribal officials a copy of the following documents:

+- a) Impact Aid FY annual application; - b) Plans for education programs the District intends to initiate or eliminate; - c) Budget Process and Committee dates released to Tribal agencies.

+6) The location, date and time of meetings, Public Hearings, or as described above shall be posted in the same manner as a legally posted Board meeting.
+Minutes from the TIPP meetings will be available upon written request from the Office of Inclusion and Diversity in the Grants Cibola County School District.

-Policy II: The Grants Cibola County School District will provide an opportunity for tribes and parents of Indian children to provide their views on the District's educational program and activities, including recommendations on the needs of their children and on how the District may help those children realize the benefits of the District's education programs and activities.
+Policy II: The Grants Cibola County School District will provide an opportunity for tribes and parents of Native American students to provide their views on the District's educational program and activities, including recommendations on the needs of their children and on how the District may help those children realize the benefits of the District's education programs and activities.
 [34 CFR 222.94(a)(2)] As part of this requirement, the District will:

 - i.
-Notify tribes and the parents of Indian children of the opportunity to submit comments and recommendations, considering the tribe's preference for method of communication, and - Modify the method of and time for soliciting Indian views, if necessary, to ensure the maximum participation of tribes and parents of Indian children.
+Notify tribes and the parents of Native American students of the opportunity to submit comments and recommendations, considering the tribe's preference for method of communication, and - ii.
+Modify the method of and time for soliciting Native American views, if necessary, to ensure the maximum participation of tribes and parents of Native American students.